How Do I Alleviate Feelings Of Sexual Shame And Guilt?

 Take the first step toward resolving feelings of sexual shame

-What causes sexual shame?
+What causes feelings of sexual shame?

 Some individuals may feel ashamed when they have sex, perform sexual acts, use sex toys, masturbate, or even when they think about sex.
 This shame response may happen for several reasons.
-However, everyone’s individual experience with these feelings is different.
+However, everyone’s individual experience with these feelings of sexual shame is different.
 Some may not realize they harbor shame related to sexuality until they have a sexual experience.
 Sex shame can be common, and it can impact people individually and within intimate relationships with sexual partners.

 Physical insecurities

-At times, feelings of insecurity about physical appearance are so intense they may influence shame.
+At times, feelings of insecurity about physical appearance are so intense they may influence sexual shame.
 These feelings can make it difficult to fully embrace sex, even if you have a supportive partner.
-With time and assistance, people can work through feelings of shame associated with negative body image or other causes.
-A lack of self-esteem and excessive self-consciousness can cause a person to not feel worthy and to experience shame in some cases.
+With time and assistance, people can work through feelings of sexual shame associated with negative body image or other causes.
+A lack of self-esteem and excessive self-consciousness can cause a person to not feel worthy and to experience sexual shame in some cases.
 Often, not having self-confidence has a negative impact on a person’s sexual well-being.

 For some transgender or non-binary individuals, body concerns may be due to gender dysphoria, which may mean a disconnect between your gender and how your body looks.
 In this case, speaking to a mental health professional or a doctor specializing in gender may be beneficial.